quilaquedi/word-trail/README.md

 Then install dependencies with `npm install` (or `pnpm install` or `yarn`).

-Deploy to vercel, using vercel docs and SvelteKit template.
+Deploy to Vercel, using Vercel docs and SvelteKit template.
 This will create a vercel project.

-Link this development folder to vercel: `vercel  link`
+Link this development folder to Vercel: `vercel  link`

-Create a vercel postgres db, using vercel docs, and connect to created vercel project.
+Create a Neon db, using Neon docs, and connect to vercel project, using [Neon-Vercel Integration](https://vercel.com/integrations/neon).
+If you check the optiono to create a development branch, make sure to set it as the primary branch in your Neon dashboard.

-Pull vercel environment variables: `vercel env pull .env.development.local`.
+Pull vercel environment variables and save in `.env.local`: `vercel env pull`

-Set up databases: see `scripts/README.md`.
+Set up local database and load data into databases: see `scripts/README.md`.

 Add the following environment variables using the vercel UI: